Brxdl3y/USIU-Network-Project/README.md

 📌**Routing**

 OSPFv2 Multi-Area — Area 0 (backbone), Area 2, Area 3, Area 4 with proper ABR configuration.

 Static Routing — Default route to ISP (ip route 0.0.0.0 0.0.0.0) for internet connectivity.

 Route Redistribution — Connected subnets redistributed into OSPF on L3 distribution switches.

-Loopback Interfaces — Stable router IDs on all routers, used as OSPF router-ID anchors.
+•Loopback Interfaces — Stable router IDs on all routers, used as OSPF router-ID anchors.

-Passive Interfaces — Configured on all access-facing SVIs to suppress unnecessary OSPF hellos.
+•Passive Interfaces — Configured on all access-facing SVIs to suppress unnecessary OSPF hellos.

 📌 **Switching**